 Burning of your household or garden waste in the open or using a backyard incinerator is banned year round without a permit.

 A Permit to Burn must be issued before the applicant can burn.
 An on-the-spot fine will be issued to people who light a fire without first obtaining a permit.

 This ban prevents fires and protects public health, especially people with breathing difficulties like asthma.

-Applicants should allow at least three days for the permit to be issued.
+Applicants should allow at least five days for the permit to be issued.
 Permits are free.